Johari Window Model

 Use Creately’s drag-and-drop tools to create and customize your Johari Window diagram.
 Organize traits with sticky notes and color-coded labels on an infinite canvas.
 Creately AI helps suggest traits and spot patterns, speeding up analysis.
 Add comments and notes for context, then export or present your diagram with ease.

-Johari Window Templates to Get a Headstart
+Free Johari Window Examples to Get a Headstart

 Johari Window Template